lsoudade/silex-in-action/README.md

 silex-in-action
 ===============

-It is a silex project ready to use.
+It is a silex project ready to use with user sign up / sign in / sign out.

 - download zip
 - "composer.phar install" to install vendors